abreu4/flac2mp3/README.md

 Simple Usage
 ----
-`python flac2mp3.py [-o OUTPUT_DIR] FILES [FILES ...]`
+`python flac2mp3.py [-i INPUT_DIR]`

-If no output directory is specified, the new MP3 files are stored in the same directories as their FLAC parents.

-Further options can be discovered through the `-h` or `--help` commands, including specifying the number of cores to use, a file to log console output to, and whether to overwrite existing files.
+Creates an `MP3/` directory inside the input folder, where it saves copies of all the converted FLAC files as `.mp3` files.

 Shortcomings
 ----